Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Substitution of a variable into another equation is usually the best method for solving nonlinear systems of equations.

 Nonlinear systems of equations may have one or multiple solutions.

 A conic section (or just conic) is a curve obtained as the intersection of a cone (more precisely, a right circular conical surface) with a plane.
 In analytic geometry, a conic may be defined as a plane algebraic curve of degree 2.
 There are a number of other geometric definitions possible.
-Traditionally, the three types of conic section are the hyperbola, the parabola, and the ellipse.
-The circle is a special case of the ellipse, and is of sufficient interest in its own right that it is sometimes called the fourth type of conic section.
-The type of a conic corresponds to its eccentricity, those with eccentricity less than 1 being ellipses, those with eccentricity equal to 1 being parabolas, and those with eccentricity greater than 1 being hyperbolas.
+The four types of conic section are the hyperbola, the parabola, the ellipse, and the circle; the circle is a special case of the ellipse.
+The type of a conic corresponds to its eccentricity.
+Those with eccentricity less than 1 being ellipses, those with eccentricity equal to 1 being parabolas, and those with eccentricity greater than 1 being hyperbolas.
 In the focus-directrix definition of a conic, the circle is a limiting case with eccentricity 0.
 In modern geometry, certain degenerate cases, such as the union of two lines, are included as conics as well.